Black Diamond Trekking Poles

 If you don't need antishock and want the best hiking pole for the cheapest price, go for the regular Black Diamond Trail Trekking Pole.

-Black Diamond Spire Trekking Pole
+Black Diamond Ultra Distance Trekking Pole

 Black Diamond Contour Hiking Poles